NomadXD/nomadxd.github.io/src/content/post/2025-07-30-distributed-tracing-infrastructure-for-cloud-native-applications/index.md

 ### 1. Instrumentation

 This is the process of integrating code into applications to generate and emit trace data.
-This data usually takes the form of "spans," which represent individual units of work (e.g., an HTTP request or a database call).
+This data usually takes the form of "spans" which represent individual units of work (e.g., an HTTP request or a database call).
 Each span includes a unique Span ID, the Trace ID of the overall request it belongs to, start and end timestamps, and other contextual metadata (tags or attributes).

 [Context propagation](https://opentelemetry.io/docs/concepts/context-propagation/) ensures that the Trace ID and parent Span ID are passed along as requests flow between services, allowing the reconstruction of the entire trace.
 [OpenTelemetry SDKs](https://opentelemetry.io/docs/languages/) are the current industry standard for application instrumentation.